The Music of the Spheres

 The phlegmatic sheep

 Sheep are passive animals and need to be protected.
-Shy, gentle and timid in nature they easily frightened.
+Shy, gentle and timid in nature they are easily frightened.
 Since they flock together they are regarded as lacking individuality giving them the reputation of being easily led or even stupid.
 The ewe is regarded as a passive and harmless animal and the lamb is a very ancient symbol of innocence and vulnerability.
 Sheep have been used in sacrifices since the earliest of times.
 The ram however is seen as something completely different.
 It is a symbol of vitality and unwavering determination.
 The ram’s horns are effective weapons and their spiral shape remain a symbol of eternity: birth, life, death and rebirth.
-Sheep are sure footed animals with excellent balance being good at jumping and climbing.
+Sheep are sure footed animals with an innate and excellent sense of balance being good at jumping and climbing.
 In this respect they were thought to make the best of any opportunities.
-Sheep are also contented animals, happily grazing and observing the small things in life as they quietly and gently graze.
-The image of sheep jumping over a fence one by one is regarded as sleep inducing and a flock of sheep symbolises unison and a peaceful co-existence.
-This highlights the phlegmatic emotional qualities giving them the reputation of being very good friends to have and helps explain why they can happilly accept guidance from a more authoritative figure.
+Sheep are also contented animals.
+Happily eating the grass beneath them they quietly graze and gently get on with life in their own calm and peaceful way.
+Peace and calm are the qualities they are renowned for and the image of sheep, jumping over a fence one by one, is reputed to induce sleep.
+This peaceful nature is what makes the phlegmatic type a good friend to have.
+They do not jostle and shove and can happilly accept guidance from a more authoritative figure but the phlegmatic type can be guided in the wrong direction.

 The melancholic pig